eatyourpeas/checktick/docs/using-the-api.md

 This guide provides comprehensive documentation for creating and managing surveys via the API, including all supported question types, JSON structure, and advanced features.

+## Account Tier Limits

+**Important:** The API enforces tier-based limits for survey creation and collaboration.
+See the [API Reference](api.md#account-tier-limits) for complete details.

+**Quick summary:**
+- **FREE tier**: 3 surveys max, no collaborators
+- **PRO tier**: Unlimited surveys, up to 10 editors per survey (no viewers)
+- **ORGANIZATION tier**: Unlimited surveys and collaborators, viewer role available
+- **ENTERPRISE tier**: All ORGANIZATION features plus custom branding and SSO

+API requests that exceed tier limits will return `403 Forbidden` errors with upgrade guidance.

 ## Question Types

 CheckTick supports the following question types when creating surveys via the API: